How Long to Roast a Whole Chicken to Perfection

 To add a touch of freshness and lightness to the meal, I always serve a salad alongside my roast chicken.
 A simple green salad with a vinaigrette dressing is perfect, but you can also explore more substantial options like a potato salad or a creamy coleslaw.

-(Part 6) Beyond the Basics: Variations that Ignite Culinary Adventure
+(Part 6) Beyond the Basics: Variations that Ignite culinary adventure

 While a classic roast chicken is a timeless favourite, don't be afraid to get creative and experiment with different flavour profiles.
 Here are a few variations on the theme to inspire your culinary exploration.